EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 ## Installation

 To use this implementation of the GMM algorithm, you will need to have Python 3 installed on your system.
-You can use this repository with [ESMValTool v2.5.0 environment](https://github.com/ESMValGroup/ESMValTool/blob/v2.5.0/environment.yml).
-Follow the installation steps on the [ESMValTool](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)[ installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.
+You can use this repository with [ESMValTool v2.5.0 environment](https://github.com/ESMValGroup/ESMValTool/blob/main/environment.yml).
+Follow the installation steps on the [ESMValTool installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.
+Alternatively, the [environment](environment_v2.5.0.yml) file for the specific ESMValTool version used in this study is provided in this repository.
+You can create a new environment using this file with the following command:

+    mamba env create -f environment_v2.5.0.yml

 ## Data